St. Louis Wrongful Death Attorneys

 What Qualifies as Wrongful Death?

 Not every accidental death is grounds for a wrongful death claim.
-You will need the guidance of a wrongful death attorney to make the determination.
+You will need the guidance of our St. Louis wrongful death attorneys to make the determination.
 However, some common causes of wrongful death actions include the following:

 - Car Accidents.
 Motor vehicle accidents are the leading cause of accidental death in people under the age of 25 and the second leading cause for those 25 and older.
 Often, these deaths are caused by the negligent actions of drivers.
 Whether they were speeding, driving while intoxicated, ignoring road signs, or driving while distracted, when drivers engage in careless or negligent behaviors, a wrongful death lawsuit will hold them accountable for the deaths they caused.
 Truck drivers, passenger car drivers, and motorcyclists can be liable for the deaths of other drivers, passengers, pedestrians, bicyclists, and any other victim.